General Pediatric Surgery Fellowships

 The first year of the training program is designed to expose the resident to general pediatric surgery and a number of surgical and pediatric subspecialties.

-The first two months are spent at Johns Hopkins Hospital with August rotations in both the pediatric intensive care unit and the neonatal intensive care unit, and a September rotation on the General Pediatric Surgery Service.
-The following six months are spent as the Chief Resident in pediatric surgery at the University of Maryland Hospital under the supervision of Dr. Voigt and staff.
+The first two months are spent at Johns Hopkins Hospital with an August rotation in the pediatric intensive care unit and a September rotation in the neonatal intensive care unit.
+A three-month rotation on the General Pediatric Surgery Service ends the calendar year.
+The first three months of the new year are spent as the Chief Resident in pediatric surgery at the University of Maryland Hospital under the supervision of Dr. Lumpkins and staff.

-He/she provides surgical consultation services for all divisions of the Children's Center and is thus involved in the general management of patients on the medical and surgical subspecialty services.
-He/she is the consultant for most surgical problems in the pediatric emergency room and outpatient clinics, particularly in the comprehensive child care clinic where more than 18,000 children are seen annually.
+The chief resident provides surgical consultation services for all divisions of the Children's Center and is thus involved in the general management of patients on the medical and surgical subspecialty services.
+They are the consultants for most surgical problems in the pediatric emergency room and outpatient clinics, particularly in the comprehensive childcare clinic where thousands of children are seen annually.

 Neonatal surgical patients are managed in a combined medical and surgical newborn intensive care unit (NICU), which is supervised by full-time neonatologists.
-The surgical patients in this unit remain on the pediatric surgical service and the responsibility for their management is in the hands of the Chief Resident in pediatric surgery.
-The physician of record is the staff surgeon.
-Direct patient management is rendered by the pediatric surgical service working with the pediatric housestaff assigned to a particular surgical patient in the NICU.
+Direct patient management is rendered by the pediatric surgical service working with the pediatric house staff assigned to a particular surgical patient in the NICU.
 The pediatric surgical team is responsible for daily management decisions on these patients.
-There is consultative input from the neonatologists in the management of these patients and they serve in an important teaching capacity for the pediatric surgical housestaff.
+There is consultative input from the neonatologists in the management of these patients and they serve in an important teaching capacity for the pediatric surgical house staff.

 Since 1965, a long line of talented and accomplished people have graduated from our fellowship.
-Notable alumni include James Talbert ’65, Paul Colombani ’83, Richard Azizkhan ’85, Francisco Cigarroa’93 and Jessica Kandel ’95 to name just a few.
+Notable alumni include: